hasberd/AisbergHub/README.md

 RunService.RenderStepped:Connect(function()
-    if not aimbotEnabled or not holdingAim then return end local enemy, head = getClosestEnemyToCrosshair()
+    if not aimbotEnabled or not holdingAim then return end local enemy, part = getClosestEnemyToCrosshair()
-    if enemy and head then
+    if enemy and part then
-        aimAt(head.Position)
+        aimAt(part.Position)
     end
 end)